MicrosoftDocs/sql-docs/azure-sql/database/monitoring-with-dmvs.md

 ## Monitor resource use

 You can monitor resource usage at the database level using the following views.
-These view are applicable to standalone databases, and databases in an elastic pool.
+These views are applicable to standalone databases, and databases in an elastic pool.

 * [sys.dm_db_resource_stats](/sql/relational-databases/system-dynamic-management-views/sys-dm-db-resource-stats-azure-sql-database?view=azuresqldb-current&preserve-view=true)
 * [sys.resource_stats](/sql/relational-databases/system-catalog-views/sys-resource-stats-azure-sql-database?view=azuresqldb-current&preserve-view=true)